chaithanyakumarreddy57-spec/car-dealership-project/README.md

-# car-dealership-project
+# fullstack_developer_capstone

-Full-stack car dealership web application using React and Django
+This project is a car dealership web application built as part of the Full Stack Application Development Capstone Project.